List of The Wheel of Time characters: Eamon Valda

 Eamon Valda is the Lord Captain Commander of the Children of the Light, and a blademaster.
 He schemes to have his predecessor, Pedron Niall, assassinated so that he may ascend to Lord Captain Commander.
 Valda next forces Queen Morgase of Andor to submit to his authority in writing, and then rapes her.
-Learning of these acts, Galad Damodred, Valda subordinate and Morgase's adopted son, challenges Valda to a Trial Under the Light, an ancient and sacred form of trial by combat.
+Learning of these acts, Galad Damodred, Valda's subordinate and Morgase's adopted son, challenges Valda to a Trial Under the Light, an ancient and sacred form of trial by combat.
 After a brutal duel, Galad is victorious, killing Valda and succeeding him as Lord Captain Commander.

 Valda is portrayed by Abdul Salis in the Wheel of Time television adaptation, first appearing in the 2021 episode "Shadow's Waiting".
 He is "as sadistic as he is zealous", and enjoys torturing Aes Sedai as he pursues his goal to exterminate all of them.
 Possessing a hatred for Perrin Aybara, Valda interrogates Mat Cauthon's mother, Natti, for information on Perrin's whereabouts, torturing and killing her when he believes she can channel.
 Mat's younger sisters, Bode and Eldrin, are the real channelers, and subsequently burn Valda alive with the One Power.